gmhafiz/go8/README.md

     task build

-It does task check prior to build and puts both the binary and `.env` files into `./bin` folder
+It does a task check prior to the build and puts both the binary and `.env` files into `./bin` folder

 ## Without Task